 a.
 Any damage that occurred to your car at the time of the accident.

 b.
-Any damage occurred to you or your passengers travelling in your car at the time of an accident, if you are to blame for the accident
+Any damage occurred to you or your passengers traveling in your car at the time of an accident if you are to blame for the accident

 c.
 If your car is destroyed by fire or stolen

 There are basically two types of third party car insurance policy; bodily injury and property damage.
 Bodily injury coverage will be offered to a person who is hurt as a result of an accident that you cause; property damage coverage will pay for the damage caused to another person's vehicle by your car in the accident.
 Almost, all territories in Australia would require people to carry both of these types of coverage, although the minimum amount required may vary.

 The key benefit of taking a third party insurance policy is the premium cost.
 The premium cost is always less compared to a comprehensive car insurance policy and is independent of the car value.

 While there are too many vehicles on the road that are well worth insuring up to the full coverage amount, there are some vehicles that are either too damaged or too old to be worth the full cost of insuring, and in such instances, third party car insurance policy is considered the best.

 Finally, there is no cap on the compensation paid to the third party injured or damaged.

 How to get the best deal on your third party car insurance:

 There are numerous ways to purchase a third party car insurance, but keeping the cost low while buying one is very important.
 Here are some tips to buy the best policy according to your requirements:

 a.
 Shop around: